Background Image for Header:

 Endowments are invested by pooling the funds together in a manner similar to a mutual fund.
 The pooled investment fund is managed by professional investment managers and is broadly diversified across asset classes/investment managers.
 The Foundation charges a 1.35% annual investment/management fee on endowment funds to defray the cost of Foundation operations.
 All investments are overseen by the Investment Committee of the WVU Foundation Board of Directors.

 Endowment Spend Policy

-b.
-An endowment with market value below original gift value by 5% or less will provide spend at 75% of the upper band or 3.375% of December 31 market value.
+- Endowments with a market value below original gift value of 0-5% will provide spend at 75% of the upper band or 3.1875%.

-c.
-An endowment with market value below original gift value more than 5% and no more than 20% will provide spend at 50% of the upper band or 2.25% of December 31 market value.
+- Endowments with a market value below original gift value of 5-20% will provide spend at 50% of the upper band or 2.125%

-d.
-An endowment with market value below original gift value of more than 20% will provide no spend.
+- Endowments with a market value below original gift value of more than 20% will not provide spend.

 Establishing a named endowed scholarship is an ideal opportunity to permanently link a donor's name, or the name of someone the donor wishes to honor, with the traditions and future of WVU.
 Just as the name attached to an endowed scholarship will be held in perpetuity at the University, so also will a service be rendered to future students, and through them, to West Virginia and the nation.

 |College Award - $100,000|